Italy tax break scheme for impatriates (“Lavoratori Impatriati”)

 There are three main conditions to fulfil:

-• not to be resident in Italy for the 2 years prior to the move / repatriation; and
+• not to be resident in Italy for the 3 (previously 2) years prior to the move / repatriation; and

 • carrying our work activities predominantly in Italy; and

-In addition to these main requirements, there must a direct connection between the transfer and the beginning of a work activity in Italy.
+In addition to these main requirements, up to 31 December 2023, there was also a requirement for a direct connection between the transfer and the beginning of a work activity in Italy.

 The tax relief is available to both Italians and foreigners (more specifically EU citizens or citizens of a country with which Italy has entered into a Double Tax Treaty or a Common Reporting Standards agreement).

-For non-Italian citizens the additional conditions to fulfil are:
+For non-Italian citizens, there were additional conditions to fulfil such as:

 • having a degree or post-degree qualification; OR